Undergraduate Research Program

-- Statement of educational and long-term goals (1-2 pages, double-spaced): Explain the role of the proposed research plays in helping you to meet your educational goals, in articulating a customized course of study as appropriate that is developed in collaboration with your degree program, and in relation to your proposed graduate study and professional goals.
+- Statement of educational and long-term goals (1-2 pages, double-spaced): Please share the role that your proposed research plays in helping you meet your educational and long-term goals.
+Specifically, in what ways has research complemented your coursework to enhance your undergraduate academic experience, and how does the proposed project advance your plans for graduate study and your professional goals?

 - Research plan (up to 4 pages, double-spaced, plus figures and references): Describe your proposed research, highlighting significant questions or problems the research addresses and your contributions to the project design.
 Provide an overview of your methods, proposed timeline, and explanation of the importance of your project to your field of study.